 In preparation for sharing PDFs between your Zotero library and your tablet, you must install an app on your computer and tablet that will allow you to sync files between them.
 Dropbox is used in the example here.

-In Tools > ZotFile Preferences > General Settings, choose the folder that syncs with your
+In Tools > ZotFile Preferences > General Settings, choose the folder where your attachments are synced.
+In my case, this is C:\Users\dorner\Dropbox\Zotero files

 In Tools > ZotFile Preferences > Tablet Setting, specify a directory that you have created in your Dropbox folder on your computer.
 Check the boxes indicated in the image.
 Files that are copied to your folder should automatically appear in your PDF reader application (you may need to give the application permission to access the folder).